Cranberry Salsa Cream Cheese Appetizer

 - olive oil (for spraying baking sheet and dish)

-- pita chips, tortilla chips, celery sticks, or jicama slices to scoop up the dip
+- pita chips, tortilla chips, crackers, celery sticks, or jicama slices to scoop up the dip

 Instructions

-- Choose an oven-proof baking dish and spray lightly with olive oil.
+- To make the Cranberry Cream Cheese Dip, first choose an oven-proof baking dish and spray lightly with olive oil

 - Put baking dish into the oven and cook just until the cream cheese is starting to soften.
 This will take about 10 minutes for the cream cheese to be soften enough to scoop up with a chip.

-- If you’re not turning on the oven to make tortilla chips, you can also put the block of cream cheese into a microwave to soften on high for 3-4 minutes.
+- You can also put the block of cream cheese into a microwave to soften on high for 3-4 minute

-- To serve, spoon a generous amount of Trina’s Cranberry Salsa over the softened cream cheese.
+- To serve, spoon a generous amount of cranberry salsa over the softened cream cheese

-- Serve with pita chips, tortilla chips, celery sticks, or jicama slices to scoop up the dip.
+- Serve with pita chips, tortilla chips, crackers, celery sticks, or jicama slices to scoop up the dip

-- This will go quickly so you might want to double the recipe.
+- This will go quickly at a party, so you might want to double the recipe.

 Notes